logzilla/extras/packages/README.md

 The original ISE events sent by Cisco have a `Step=nnn` where `nnn` is an integer value.

-The reason Cisco does this is that:
+Presumably, the reason Cisco does this is that:

 1. It saves space in their local database to help their system scale better.
 2. It lets them send more information to log receivers with fewer bytes.